Mobility vs flexibility: What do you actually need?

 Think of classic stretches; touching your toes, pulling your quad, holding a hamstring stretch.
 In these situations, you’re not actively controlling the movement — you’re simply allowing the muscle to lengthen.

-And while flexibility is important, it’s only one piece of the puzzle.
+And while flexibility is important, it’s only one piece of the puzzle when it comes to preventing injuries and improving movement quality.

 What is mobility?